 Commercialization of Polymer Solar Cell: Giant Leap Forward

-A polymer solar cell is a type of thin-film solar cells made with polymers that produce electricity from sunlight by the photovoltaic effect.
+May 8th, 2013 by pressroom A polymer solar cell is a type of thin-film solar cells made with polymers that produce electricity from sunlight by the photovoltaic effect.
 Most current commercial solar cells are made from a highly purified silicon crystal.
 The high cost of these silicon solar cells and their complex production process has generated interest in developing alternative photovoltaic technologies.

 Compared to silicon-based devices, PSCs are lightweight (which is important for small autonomous sensors), solution processability (potentially disposable), inexpensive to fabricate (sometimes using printed electronics), flexible, and customizable on the molecular level, and they have lower potential for negative environmental impact.
 Polymer solar cells have attracted a lot of interest due to these many advantages.